How to Thread a Sewing Machine | Step-by-Step Guide

 Step 11: Practicing Threading Your Machine Makes Perfect

-You are now ready to start sewing!
+You now know the basics and are now ready to start your sewing journey!
 Threading a machine can at first appear intimidating, but I do promise that after a few go-arounds it truly will become second nature.
-The fastest way to make this happen is to practice threading your machine, soon you will be a natural!
+The fastest way to make this happen is to practice threading your machine and soon you will be a natural!

 how to thread a sewing machine